kubedb/docs/docs/guides/mongodb/schema-manager/initializing-with-snapshot/index.md

 ### Create Repository Secret

+Here, we are using local backend for storing data snapshots.
+It can be a cloud storage like GCS bucket, AWS S3, Azure Blob Storage etc. or a Kubernetes persistent volume like HostPath, PersistentVolumeClaim, NFS etc. For more information check [HERE](https://stash.run/docs/latest/guides/backends/overview/)

-Here, we are creating a Secret for our Repository,
+Let's, create a Secret for our Repository,

 ```bash
 $ echo -n 'changeit' > RESTIC_PASSWORD